ginakena/database-notes/database.md

 The column EMP_PHONE, contains multiple phone numbers for the employees.
 This table is not in 1NF.
 To normalize it, we have to decompose the column to give the table below: <br>

 ![alt text](./table2.PNG)

+## Second Normal Form:
+*Each non-key attribute must depend on the entire primary key.
+*Be in 1NF
+*Single Column Primary Key that is not functionally dependent on any subset of candidate key relation

+Consider the following table: